LGFCU lets you select the ownership type that addresses who manages and how money is managed in an account.

 Personal Agency Account

-When a member needs someone to carry out account transactions for them because, for whatever reason, they are unable to do so.
+A personal agency account is used when a member needs someone to carry out account transactions for them when they are unable to do so for any reason.

 - The Personal Agent does not have any claim to the funds in the account.